shivamkumarsingh28/OpenAi-Image-Generated/readme.md

 npm start
 ```

-Visit `https://saeeamimageopenai.onrender.com` in your browser.
+Visit [Click Here](https://saeeamimageopenai.onrender.com) in your browser.

 The endpoint is at `POST http://localhost:5000/openai/generateimage`.